FG, Insensitive To PANDEF’s Agenda – Ogoriba

 The clamour for fiscal federalism has continued to be re-echoed by different sections of the country.
 The people of the Niger Delta region support this call and urge that the Federal Government should regard this matter expeditiously.

-What message would you want to pass to the FG for being insensitive to these issues five years after?
+What message would you want to pass to the Federal Government for being insensitive to these issues five years after?

 It is regrettable to say that the 16-point agenda has not been attended to thereby bringing about high rate of insecurity in the region.

-For emphasises, after having several interface with these boys, they saw the reasons for dialogue than allowing the region go in flames as a result this brought about cease fire in the region making everyone to be enjoying the relative peace been enjoyed today.
+For emphasis, after having several interface with these boys, they saw the reasons for dialogue than allowing the region go in flames as a result this brought about ceasefire in the region making everyone to be enjoying the relative peace being enjoyed today.

 I want the Federal Government to know that when these boys see that there is blatant refusal in addressing their issues by the Federal Government, they are capable of making the region go into flames, adding that he appealed to the Federal Government, and other critical stakeholders responsible for the implementation of this 16-point agenda to be sincere to themselves and do the needful, adding that what the people in the Niger Delta region want is that all must be fair, just and equitable in what they do, so as to engendered peace and security to the Niger Delta region.